Healthdirect Free Australian health advice you can count on.

 What are skin tags?

-Skin tags are common, especially as a person ages.
-They don’t cause any harm, but if you have a skin tag that is bothering you, you should talk to your doctor about having it removed.
+Skin tags are common, especially as the person ages.
+They occur in approximately 1 in every 2 adults.
+They don't cause any harm, but if a skin tag is bothering you, you can talk to your doctor about having it removed.

 Image of multiple skin tags.

-Skin tags are small growths on the skin and are usually less than 2mm in size.
+Skin tags are small harmless growths on the skin and are usually less than 1cm in size.

 What are the symptoms of skin tags?